kolenaIO/kolena/docs/metrics/perplexity.md

 ---
-description: Measuring the confidence of word generations from autoregressive language models
+description: How to calculate perplexity to evaluate the confidence of generated text
 ---

 # Perplexity